emissary-ingress/emissary/user-guide/knative.md

 We will be focusing on Knative Serving which builds on Kubernetes to support deploying and serving of serverless applications and functions.

-Ambassador can watch for changes in Knative configuration in your Kubernetes cluster and set up routing accordingly.
+Ambassador Edge Stack can watch for changes in Knative configuration in your Kubernetes cluster and set up routing accordingly.

 **Note:** Knative was originally built with Istio handling cluster networking.
-This integration lets us replace Istio with Ambassador which will dramatically reduce the operational overhead of running Knative.
+This integration lets us replace Istio with Ambassador Edge Stack which will dramatically reduce the operational overhead of running Knative.

 ## Getting started